LearnWeb3DAO/Layer2/README.md

 ![](https://i.imgur.com/aAPEmI7.png)

-A side chain is an independent EVM-compatible blockchain which runs in parallel to a main blockchain, and has a channel to Layer 1.
+A side chain is an independent EVM-compatible blockchain which runs in parallel to a main blockchain and has a channel to Layer 1.
 A side chain has its own validators and consensus method of adding blocks.
 Side chains accumulate transactions quickly and cheaply and summarize them to the main chain via a bridge or channel.

-Since side chains are based on the EVM, you can think of them as mini ethereum blockchains.
+Since side chains are based on the EVM, you can think of them as mini Ethereum blockchains.
 Side chains come with all the benefits of an EVM, just as writing smart contracts in solidity, and interact with the chain using web3 APIs.

 The drawbacks of side chains are that they can be more centralized.
 For example, if their consensus protocol uses a less secure or less decentralized approach in order to have higher transaction throughput and those nodes collude to commit fraud.

-Important to note that, unlike other solutions below, side chains are *technically* not Layer 2 because they do not use the security of the main chain, but are often referred to as such.
+Important to note that, unlike other solutions below, side chains are *technically* not Layer 2's because they do not use the security of the main chain, but they are often referred to as such.

 #### Further Reading
 [Side chains on ethereum.org](https://ethereum.org/en/developers/docs/scaling/sidechains)